kingparra/hpfp/08_-_recursion/notes.rst

 .. introduce the concept of a base case:"**.
 ..
 .. paragraph 7, sentence a **"The way we can stop a recursive expression is by having a base case
-.. that stops the sel-application to further arguments."**, sentence c **"Here's what that looks
+.. that stops the self-application to further arguments."**, sentence c **"Here's what that looks
 .. like for factorial:"**.

 Recursive functions are comprised of two categories of input cases: base cases and recursive cases.